 - 16- and 17-year-olds without their own state-issued ID may obtain a card if their parent / guardian has a library card.
 The parent’s ID may be used for verification of address.

-If you meet the above criteria, you can self-register for a library card through our library catalog’s self-registration page:
+If you meet the above criteria, you can self-register for a library card through our library catalog’s online library card application form.

 - Please choose a home library (the default branch for your requests and holds of library items) and fill out all requested information.

 - You will get a confirmation page confirming your registration along with your new library eCard number, which gives you access to numerous electronic resources, including cloudLibrary.